Apidima Cave: Apidima II

-The second crania, labeled Apidima 2 is more representative of Neanderthal.
-A continuous and large brow ridge is present consistent with measurements with Neanderthal fossils found elsewhere.
-It is estimated that Apidima 2 to be dated more than 150 thousand years ago.
-The fossilized cranium appeared to have multiple fractures, as well as malformation of the left side of the skull, suggestive of sediment pressure which occurred after having been deposited.
-Apidima 2 has undergone analysis via CT scan in which the cranium was virtually reconstructed.
-Scientists used the digital nature of this analysis to reconstruct the specimen without fractures and breaks in order to visualize a clearer view of one of the earliest European hominid samples to date.
+The second cranium, labeled Apidima 2 and dated more than 150 thousand years ago, is more obviously related to Neanderthals, including a large and continuous brow ridge.
+The fossilized cranium appeared to have multiple fractures, as well as distortion of the left side of the skull, suggestive of sediment pressure after deposition.
+Apidima 2 has been analyzed by CT scan in which the cranium was virtually reconstructed, eliminating fractures and distortion.

-Homo sapiens & Homo Neanderthalensis hypothesis

-In a 2019 study a research team proposed a hypothesis these Hominids present a mixture of modern human and primitive features.
-This makes Apidima 1 the oldest evidence of Homo sapiens outside Africa, more than 150,000 years older than previous H. sapiens finds in Europe.
-The lead researcher, Katerina Harvati, summarized, "Our results suggest that at least two groups of people lived in the Middle Pleistocene in what is now southern Greece: an early Homo sapiens population, followed by a Neanderthal population."
-Harvati said that the team would attempt to extract ancient DNA from the fossils, but that she was not optimistic about finding any.
-If sufficient specimens can be obtained, a palaeoproteomic analysis of ancient proteins may also be done on the fossils.

-Homo erectus hypothesis
+Identification as Homo erectus

-In a 2020 publication another research group concluded that the anatomical features of both skulls show they can be attributed to the group of evolved European Homo erectus hominins, with some early Neanderthal features, similar to the skulls of Sima de los Huesos, Swanscombe, Biache-Saint-Vaast and Lazaret, but they can be differentiated from the classical Neanderthals.
+In 2020 de Lumley et al. concluded that the anatomical features of both skulls can be attributed to the group of evolved European Homo erectus hominins, with some early Neanderthal features, similar to the skulls of Sima de los Huesos, Swanscombe Man, Biache-Saint-Vaast and Grotte du Lazaret, but they can be differentiated from the classical Neanderthals.

 Animal fossil findings

-Fossils of large animals have been found at the Kalamakia site, north of Apidima.
-These findings consisted of Rhino, elephant, deer, goat, and sheep species.
-The deer and caprid species fossils are considered to have been food items.
-At Apidimia, Caves B and C held fossils of leopard (Panthera pardus) and European Badger (Meles meles), whereas Caves C and D contained fossils from multiple lynx (Lynx lynx).
+Fossils of rhinoceros, elephant, deer, and caprids have been found at the Kalamakia site, north of Apidima.
+The deer and caprids are considered to have been food items.
+At Apidima, Caves B and C held fossils of leopard (Panthera pardus) and European Badger (Meles meles), whereas Caves C and D contained fossils from multiple lynx (Lynx lynx).
 Cave C also provided fossil remains of the European Wildcat species (Felis silvestris) and red fox (Vulpes vulpes), as well as remains of the beech marten (Martes foina).